VincentGsell/PXLComponents/README.md

 - Capability to manage Assets inside IDE, inside final EXE.
 - Capability to manage with zero (0) code complexe scene layout.
 - Delphi IDE And Lazarus IDE integration

+#RoadMap :
+This lib should be, on term , available for all PXL platform, starting compiler FPC 3.0+ DCC18+ (And Lazarus1.4+ and DelphiXE7+ IDE)
+- fix and strongify existing code on delphi version.
+- Adapt for lazarus
+- Cross compilation ready for rasp.
+- Add tools.

 #Documentation
 ...coming